bdusell/cminor/README.md

 test inputs provided.
 The experience of using the compiler suggests that it is generally quite sound, but of course there is no guarantee that there are no hidden bugs, that there isn't a glitch in the matrix, and that the entire universe isn't just a hologram.
+Seriously though, it's quite solid.

 The compiler implements (or at least supposes to implement) the following
 features: